 “Are there any group tours specifically for vegans?”

 Why, yes!
 In fact, I've recently started leading vegan tours myself!
-In 2019 I will be leading two vegan tours of Italy and one vegan tour of Portugal in collaboration with Veg Jaunts and Journeys.
-I'd love for you to join me!
+Thus far, I have led vegan tours of Italy and vegan tours of Portugal in collaboration with Veg Jaunts and Journeys, and a vegan tour of Bangalore and southern India India with Escape To.

 Do you have a question about vegan travel that's not answered here?
 Ask it in the comments below!